 Why your dog would need it: Torn ACL.
 Because of the way your dog’s knee is formed, the ACL inside the knee joint is always load-bearing, meaning it always has tension on it.
 This makes this ligament the most susceptible to injury.
 Injury to this ligament is hands-down the most common orthopedic injury in dogs.

 The preventative solution: GlycanAid.
 This maintenance formula contains essential active ingredients to maintain normal healthy cartilage and joint function, strong bones, and joint mobility – helping joints handle stress and tension to prevent injury.

 The surgery: This is the surgical removal of the head and neck of the femur.
 In simpler terms, it is the removal of the “ball” part of the ball-and-socket that makes up the hip joint.

 The preventative solution: GlycanAid HA.
 Formulated for dogs needing the maximum degree of joint support, GlycanAid HA contains the highest-quality ingredients to help maintain normal healthy cartilage and joint function.
 This includes hyaluronic acid, which has been proven to serve as a lubricant and shock absorber in the synovial fluid – meaning it helps ball-and-socket joints continue to function effectively.

-Here’s the bottom line: Joint problems are so common in dogs, being proactive about joint health is essential, and the time to start supplementing is now.
-Not only will you save yourself money in the long run, you’ll also save your furry best friend a world of pain and ensure they live their best life for as long as possible.
+Here’s the bottom line: Joint problems are so common in dogs, that being proactive about joint health is essential, and the time to start supplementing is now.
+Not only will you save yourself money in the long run, but you’ll also save your furry best friend a world of pain and ensure they live their best life for as long as possible.